thisisevilevil/evilevil365/_drafts/2024-04-01-GettingStarted-With-EPM.md

 ---

 # What is EPM?
-EPM, short for {Endpoint Privilege Management](https://learn.microsoft.com/en-us/mem/intune/protect/epm-overview), is Microsofts own tool to control, audit and manage elevated rights on windows endpoints (mac soon to come as well!).
+EPM, short for {Endpoint Privilege Management](https://learn.microsoft.com/en-us/mem/intune/protect/epm-overview), is Microsofts own tool to control, audit and manage administrators rights on windows endpoints (MacOS soon to come as well!).
 This is also under a category of what we refer to as a [PAM Solution for Endpoints](https://www.microsoft.com/en/security/business/security-101/what-is-privileged-access-management-pam#:~:text=Privileged%20access%20management%20(PAM)%20is,privileged%20access%20to%20critical%20resources).
 Having a PAM Solution for endpoints is absolutely vital to control and audit the usage of elevating processes.

 Some organizations have chosen to remove local admin rights altogether, but there can be certain times where users needs these admin rights to do their job, i.e: Changing system settings for development purposes, installing apps not present in the existing app catalogs or just general supportability, the list is can be endless.

-The point is: If we don't have a good and secure way to facilitate this on behalf of the end-user, guess what?
-They are going to log a ticket to ServiceDesk!
+If we don't have a good and secure way to facilitate elevated privileges this on behalf of the end-user, guess what?
+They are going to log a ticket to ServiceDesk or they are going to resort to shadow IT!
 That's where the good PAM Solution comes in.
 Not only will it eliminate the need to log a ticket to ServiceDesk, it will also still be able to facilitate that elevation without compromising security!

-EPM changes a lot, and expect big changes coming this year, so keep checking back on this blog, once new features get added, as I will keep this one updated :)
+EPM is ever changing, and expect big changes coming this year, so keep checking back on this blog, once new features get added, as I will keep this one updated :)

 > **_NOTE:_** **LAPS is not a PAM Solution - It is highly undesirable from a security perspective to use LAPS as a general means to elevate processes on end-users devices, unless it's for emergency/break-glass purpose**